Balthasar Charles, Prince of Asturias: Life

 Inés de Zúñiga y Velasco, Countess of Olivares (wife of the Count-Duke of Olivares), who was also chief lady-in-waiting to the Queen, served as the prince's governess.
 Later, his father appointed Juan de Isasi Idiáquez, a noble from Salamanca, as the prince's governor and tutor.
 Balthasar Charles received a humanist education, as well as instruction in military arts.
 Alonso Martínez de Espinar trained him in hunting, while Juan Bautista Martínez del Mazo gave him drawing lessons.
 He was reportedly an outstanding pupil, with an aptitude for languages.

 Queen Elisabeth played a significant role in Balthasar Charles's upbringing and education, encouraging the prince to develop interests in music and theatre.
 She adored her son, and he was "devotedly attached" to his mother.
 She fell ill in October 1644 and would not allow Balthasar Charles or his sister, Maria Theresa, to approach her on her deathbed, stating, "There are plenty of Queens for Spain, but Princes and Princesses are rare".
 She died a day later, on 6 October 1644.

-His father soon began diplomatic efforts to seek a bride for the prince: Archduchess Mariana of Austria, daughter of Holy Roman Emperor Ferdinand III and his paternal aunt, Maria Anna, and therefore his cousin, was chosen; they were betrothed in 1646.
-Another cousin, the daughter of his mother's sister, Henrietta Maria and her husband, King Charles I of England, Mary, Princess Royal, was also proposed as a potential bride, but nothing materialized due to religious differences.
+Since his childhood, his mother, Queen Elisabeth, and Infanta Maria Anna, Holy Roman Empress, made the project of a marriage between Balthasar Charles and his cousin Archduchess Mariana of Austria, daughter of Holy Roman Emperor Ferdinand III and Infanta Maria Anna.
+Therefore, Emperor Ferdinand III wrote to Philip IV expressing his desire to offer the hand of his daughter Mariana in marriage to Prince Balthasar Charles and the king accepted.
+On the other hand, in 1638, the French noblewoman Marie de Rohan, duchess of Chevreuse, suggested a marriage between Balthasar Charles and his cousin Mary, Princess Royal, the daughter of his mother's sister, Henrietta Maria and her husband, King Charles I of England, but nothing materialized due to religious differences and because the Habsburgs were not even aware of this proposal, because Marie de Rohan made the suggestion only to the English monarch.

 After the Catalan revolt of 1640, Philip IV tried to win over Aragon to raise money and men for the new war front.
 One of the steps taken towards this end was to bring Balthasar Charles to be sworn as Crown Prince of the Kingdom of Aragón.
 The oath was held on 20 August 1645, when the Prince was fifteen years old, in the Cathedral of the Savior, Zaragoza, and he was titled as Prince of Gerona, Governor General of Aragon, Duke of Montblanc, Count of Cervera and Lord of the City of Balaguer.
 Shortly after, on 13 November 1645, Balthasar Charles was also sworn as heir to the Kingdom of Valencia.

 In April 1646, Philip IV, wanting his son to be sworn in as heir apparent to the throne of Navarre, as he had been in Aragon the previous year, moved with him from Madrid to Pamplona, where, after recognizing the privileges of the kingdom of Navarre, the ceremony was solemnly celebrated on 3 May 1646.